mrdaniellewis/node-promise-utilities/README.md

 If using a custom iterator this can be used to restart the queue running if additional items have been added to the iterator.

+#### `Queue.prototype.isDrained`

+Does the queue have have anything running or queued.
+This can be used to check if an infinite queue is empty.

 ## `fifo( fn, options )`

 A first in first out queue.
 Runs a task in the order they are given ensuring tasks complete before the next one starts.